 I selected the bulkhead window section on this flight knowing that legroom could be an issue.
 Legroom was restricted, though not overly so, and having an empty seat beside me was helpful in avoiding feeling too cramped.
 ANA economy seats have more recline than U.S. carriers which added to the comfort of the seat.
 Also, the bulkhead provides some opportunity for stretching one’s legs a tad.

 Bulkhead seats have the tray table in the armrest.
 This reduces seat width a hair.
 Video screens also are stored between the seats and swing up for viewing.
 That’s great for being able to position the screen at the perfect angle for viewing.
 But these screens must be stowed for taxi, takeoff, and landing which reduces viewing time.

 Being in the bulkhead row right behind business class let’s one see how the other half lives.
-That can be a minus and/or a plus.
+That can be a minus or a plus.

-Boeing 787s are known as the Dreamliner.
+The Boeing 787 is known as the Dreamliner.
 On this red eye, for me the emphasis would be on “dream” as I had not had a decent sleep in about 24 hours.
 There would be little in the way of service on this red eye anyway.